FernVR/quiz-game/README.md

 I created this site with the idea of creating a history general knowledge quiz, designed to challenge and aid students or users of any age group, in improving their history knowledge.

-I thought this site would be useful and entertaining to a range of different users, from all age groups and backgrounds.
+I thought this site would be useful, informative and entertaining to a range of different users, from all age groups and backgrounds.
 The quiz questions are a wide range of different topics from all parts of history.

 You can find the live site [here](https://fernvr.github.io/quiz-game/)